 If you’re debating giving Microsoft Project a try, you’ve likely heard about its powerful capabilities and reputation for great multi-project views.
 But, is Microsoft Project the right fit for your organization?
-Read on to find out more about other top project management alternatives before making your choice.
+Read on to find out more about some our top project management alternatives to MS Project before making your choice:

 Read More: Pros & Cons of Microsoft Project

 Jira Software is an Agile-based project management solution geared towards technical teams.
 Initially released as an issue-tracking and project management hub, Jira Software enables technical teams to track issues, manage projects, automate workflows, and more – all within a single interface.
 Because Jira Software was originally released as a bug-tracking tool for software developers, it maintains the functionality to support bug tracking, support tickets, developer tools, and more – making it easy to solve complex problems faster while identifying any potential future problems.
 Jira Software is frequently used in combination with other Jira products, such as Jira Work Management, the project management solution for non-technical teams.

 Why Jira Software Is Better than Microsoft Project